smart-on-fhir/smart-scheduling-links/specification.md

     https://ehr-portal.example.org/bookings?slot=opaque-slot-handle-89172489&source=source-abc&booking-referral=34d1a803-cd6c-4420-9cf5-c5edcc533538

 (Note: this construction is *not* as simple as just appending `&source=...` to the booking-deep-link, because the booking-deep-link may or may not already include URL parameters.
-The Appointment Search Client must take care to parse the booking-deep-link and append parameters, e.g., including a `?` prefix if not already present.)
+The Slot Discovery Client must take care to parse the booking-deep-link and append parameters, e.g., including a `?` prefix if not already present.)